flux-config-pam(5)

 manage-user-slice

-Boolean value that enables systemd user slice lifecycle management via prolog and housekeeping scripts.
-When enabled, the prolog starts user@UID.service (if not already running) for each job user, and housekeeping stops it when the user's last job completes.
+Boolean value that enables systemd user slice management via prolog and housekeeping scripts.
+When enabled, the prolog applies slice constraints, publishes the active marker, and best-effort starts user@$UID.service; housekeeping reverts and clears the marker when the last job completes.
 This is the master switch for all user slice management features, including session attachment in pam_flux.so (see pam_flux(8)).
 (Default: false).

-When this feature is disabled, prolog and housekeeping scripts exit early without managing user services or applying resource constraints.
+When this feature is disabled, prolog and housekeeping scripts exit early without managing user slices or markers.
 This includes the instance owner (who always skips management).

 kill-user-slice

-Boolean value that controls whether housekeeping actively terminates processes remaining in the user slice when stopping user@UID.service.
+Boolean value that controls whether housekeeping actively terminates processes remaining in the user slice during last-job slice teardown.
 (Default: false).

 When set to true, housekeeping implements aggressive cleanup: